The Home Depot (NYSE:HD) Posts Quarterly Earnings Results

-The Home Depot (NYSE:HD) released its quarterly earnings data on Monday.
-The home improvement retailer reported $4.53 EPS for the quarter, beating the consensus estimate of $4.43 by $0.10, MarketWatch Earnings reports.
+The Home Depot (NYSE:HD) issued its earnings results on Monday.
+The home improvement retailer reported $4.53 EPS for the quarter, topping the consensus estimate of $4.43 by $0.10, MarketWatch Earnings reports.
+The company had revenue of $41.12 billion for the quarter, compared to analyst estimates of $40.74 billion.
 The Home Depot had a net margin of 10.45% and a return on equity of 963.88%.
-The business had revenue of $41.12 billion during the quarter, compared to the consensus estimate of $40.74 billion.
-During the same quarter in the prior year, the firm earned $4.02 EPS.
 The business’s revenue was up 8.1% on a year-over-year basis.
+During the same period in the previous year, the firm earned $4.02 EPS.

-The company also recently announced a quarterly dividend, which was paid on Thursday, June 17th.
-Shareholders of record on Thursday, June 3rd were paid a $1.65 dividend.
+The business also recently declared a quarterly dividend, which was paid on Thursday, June 17th.
+Shareholders of record on Thursday, June 3rd were issued a $1.65 dividend.
+This represents a $6.60 dividend on an annualized basis and a yield of 2.06%.
 The ex-dividend date was Wednesday, June 2nd.
-This represents a $6.60 annualized dividend and a yield of 2.04%.
-The Home Depot’s dividend payout ratio (DPR) is 54.86%.
+The Home Depot’s dividend payout ratio is presently 54.86%.

-In other The Home Depot news, EVP Matt Carey sold 113,138 shares of the firm’s stock in a transaction that occurred on Monday, May 24th.
-The shares were sold at an average price of $316.00, for a total value of $35,751,608.00.
-Following the completion of the sale, the executive vice president now directly owns 78,594 shares in the company, valued at $24,835,704.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-0.18% of the stock is owned by company insiders.

 A hedge fund recently raised its stake in The Home Depot stock.
-Camden National Bank boosted its holdings in shares of The Home Depot, Inc. (NYSE:HD) by 9.7% in the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm owned 2,563 shares of the home improvement retailer’s stock after purchasing an additional 226 shares during the period.
-Camden National Bank’s holdings in The Home Depot were worth $681,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
-65.45% of the stock is owned by institutional investors.
+Camden National Bank lifted its position in shares of The Home Depot, Inc. (NYSE:HD) by 9.7% during the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 2,563 shares of the home improvement retailer’s stock after acquiring an additional 226 shares during the period.
+Camden National Bank’s holdings in The Home Depot were worth $681,000 at the end of the most recent reporting period.
+Institutional investors own 65.45% of the company’s stock.

-The Home Depot announced that its Board of Directors has authorized a stock buyback plan on Thursday, May 20th that permits the company to repurchase $20.00 billion in shares.
-This repurchase authorization permits the home improvement retailer to repurchase up to 5.9% of its stock through open market purchases.
-Stock repurchase plans are typically an indication that the company’s leadership believes its shares are undervalued.
+The Home Depot declared that its board has authorized a share buyback program on Thursday, May 20th that authorizes the company to repurchase $20.00 billion in shares.
+This repurchase authorization authorizes the home improvement retailer to reacquire up to 5.9% of its stock through open market purchases.
+Stock repurchase programs are generally an indication that the company’s leadership believes its shares are undervalued.

+Several research firms recently commented on HD.
+Royal Bank of Canada boosted their price objective on shares of The Home Depot from $377.00 to $386.00 and gave the stock an “outperform” rating in a research report on Wednesday, May 19th.
+DA Davidson boosted their price objective on shares of The Home Depot from $295.00 to $317.00 and gave the stock a “neutral” rating in a research report on Wednesday, May 19th.
+Raymond James boosted their price objective on shares of The Home Depot from $350.00 to $360.00 and gave the stock an “outperform” rating in a research report on Monday.
+Jefferies Financial Group decreased their price objective on shares of The Home Depot from $380.00 to $369.00 and set a “buy” rating on the stock in a research report on Wednesday.
+Finally, Wells Fargo & Company boosted their price objective on shares of The Home Depot from $330.00 to $360.00 in a research report on Wednesday, May 5th.
+Six analysts have rated the stock with a hold rating and twenty-one have issued a buy rating to the stock.
+The stock currently has a consensus rating of “Buy” and an average price target of $334.64.

 The Home Depot, Inc operates as a home improvement retailer.
 It operates The Home Depot stores that sell various building materials, home improvement products, building materials, lawn and garden products, and dÃ©cor products, as well as provide installation, home maintenance, and professional service programs to do-it-yourself and professional customers.